• About

 4. Belgrade is SAFE

-Serbia has had many wars and problems over the years, but these days, Belgrade is a totally safe city to visit, even as a solo female traveller.
+While Serbia has had many wars and problems over the years, Belgrade is a totally safe city to visit, even as a solo female traveller.

 The biggest problem that you will likely run into visiting Belgrade is theft – pickpockets tend to work on the public buses in the centre of Belgrade and in the touristy areas, so be sure to hold on tightly to your valuables.